RTippin/messenger/README.md

 - Scheduled commands for automation cleanup and checks.
 - Queued event listeners.
 - Many features can be toggled within our config.
+- Optional extra payload when sending messages to allow custom json to be stored with the message.
 - All in one system ready to plug into any laravel app.
 You may even choose to utilize only our API, and disable the web routes and published frontend assets.

 ### Upcoming
 - Route params for API results / better pagination.
 - Resizing and saving images when uploaded instead of on the fly.
-- Optional payload column for messages to allow extra data passed.
 - Video message type.
 - React / Vue frontend.
 - Configurable friend driver.